-One of the very first math lessons we teach in kindergarten is 2D shapes!
+One of the very first math lessons we teach in kindergarten is two-dimensional shapes!
 There are so many ways you can introduce shapes while also engaging your students in fun, hands-on activities.
 I think one of my favorite things about teaching shapes is that the students don’t even realize they are learning!
 They get to build, sort, and manipulate shapes in many ways, which leads to high engagement.
-Read on for my favorite kindergarten-approved 2D shapes activities that your students will be begging to do!
+Read on for my favorite kindergarten-approved 2D shape activities that your students will love!

-I introduce the shapes one at a time which prevents overwhelm and allows the students to focus on that shape and everything that makes it special.
-We add a shape each day until all of them are up on our shape wall!
+I introduce the shapes one at a time which prevents overwhelm and allows the students to focus on that shape and its unique attributes.
+We practice one shape each day until all of them have been added to our shape wall!

 Identifying and Describing Shapes

 After plenty of time has been spent pronouncing the shape names and discussing the shape attributes, it is time for students to put that knowledge into practice.
 They are now ready to identify shapes in different contexts and describe them in their own words!
 As with any new concept, it’s important to keep young learners engaged by using a variety of activities when practicing the same skill multiple times, such as identifying and describing shapes.